narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 not visible.

 This is done using a Pedersen commitment and range proof.
-The Pedersen commitment proves that the inputs and outputs balance, while the range proof ensures that you aren't playing a sneaky trick where you use negative numbers to inflate supply.
+The Pedersen commitment lets one check that the inputs and outputs balance, while the range proof ensures that you aren't playing a sneaky trick where you use negative numbers to inflate supply.
 For example, you could spend a 10 value input and create two outputs, one -4000 and one +4010, and